MLBB M7 World Championship: Venues

-The MLBB M7 World Championship will be held in Jakarta, Indonesia, across two main venues.
-The Wild Card, Swiss Stage, and first round of the Knockout Stage will take place at XO Hall (MPL Arena).
-The tournament will then move to the Gelora Bung Karno Tennis Indoor Stadium (Tennis Indoor Senayan) for the remaining Knockout Stage matches and the Grand Finals.
-According to Martinus Manurung, head of eSports and business development at Moonton Games, the Indonesia Arena was initially considered for the Knockout Stage or Grand Finals, but it was already booked for another event, leading organizers to relocate the matches to Tennis Indoor Senayan, the same venue used for the MLBB M4 Knockout Stage and Finals.
+The tournament was held in two venues in Jakarta, Indonesia.
+The initial Wild Card and the main group stage along with the first round of the knockout stage was held at the XO Hall (MPL Arena).
+The remaining knockout matches was held at the Gelora Bung Karno Tennis Indoor Stadium (Tennis Indoor Senayan).
+According to Moonton, the Indonesia Arena was initially considered for the later stages, but it was booked for another event.
+Tennis Indoor Senayan was the same venue used for the later phases of the M4.